Credit:

 Is LG washer a good brand?

 Yes.
-LG front-load washing machines are among our favorites.
+The best LG front-load washers are among the best we've tested.
 The high-efficiency LG washers that we tested all did a good job of cleaning clothes.
 With a variety of features and capacities ranging from 4.5 to 5.2 cubic feet, there’s likely an LG washer that will meet your needs and make doing laundry less of a chore.

 How do you clean an LG front-load washer?